Stumbling Toward Enlightenment

 And possibly the greatest challenge of all, open your mind.

 This is a tough one!
-My visit with the me of 27 showed me what a mind that is married to certainty looks like.
+My visit with my younger self reminded me what a mind that is married to certainty and being “right” looks like.

 When I believed that I knew something, my mind closed to any other possibility.